gameboy9/DW2Randomizer/README.md

 ## Features
 - An opportunity to adjust some enemy attributes to DW2 Remix values. **
 - An opportunity to half the gold and experience requirements to reduce grinding.
+- An opportunity to increase XP by 50% for all monsters EXCEPT metal slimes and metal babbles.  (due to the ease of killing them)
+- Four Levels Of Randomization (with an option to not randomize at all)
 - An opportunity to adjust the seed from 1 to 2^32 (2 billion plus) for racing possibilities.
-- An opportunity to increase XP by 50% for all monsters EXCEPT metal slimes and metal babbles.  (due to the ease of killing them)
 - Super speedy battles!  (instead of waiting 2/3 of a second between battle statements, it is almost instantaneous)
-- Four Levels Of Randomization
+- Prologue automatically skipped.
+The game now starts, albeit a bit awkwardly, with the soldier limping into Midenhall's Throne Room.

 ** If this is done, Army Ant's XP/GP will increase to 6XP/7GP so they are more in line with other enemies in its' class.
 Also, Metal Babbles and Metal Slime's attributes will change so they have a very high chance of running, in line with other Dragon Warrior games.